leonardoharth/Harth_Leo_Javascript_Final/README.md

 Before creating the app, the data was cleaned and reorganized using R. The app was built from scratch using HTML, Javascript, and CSS.

+This app was optimized for Mozilla Firefox Browser.